 - Request letters of recommendation from your professors.
 Hopefully, you followed the advice for the fall semester and introduced yourself to your professors earlier.
 Don’t show up to their office and request a letter of recommendation without that professor knowing who you are.
 And don’t rush the professor for the letter.
 Plan ahead and give them plenty of time.
 Use Interfolio to store your letters until it’s time to apply.

 - Meet again with your premed advisor.
-See if your premed advisor can help you get a Dean’s letter started and begin gathering the necessary materials for your application.
+See if your premed advisor can help you get a committee letter and begin gathering the necessary materials for your application.

 The application services for medical schools open in early May and allow you to submit in early June.
 The application process is quite expensive, as you’ll be charged primary application fees and secondary application fees.
 Have some money ready to cover these expenses.
 Here’s more information about the costs you should expect.